Updated: 7 days ago

 Our sterilant does the job that sprays and brushes cannot because it’s able to penetrate porous surfaces, like drywall, carpet, and behind tiles.
 There aren’t many cleaning methods as powerful as our dry fog technology, and none of them are widely available.

 Call Us to Reduce the Mold Load in Your Home or Business!

-Our Boston, Massachusetts mold remediation professionals are standing by to assist you with your mold remediation needs.
+Our Spokane, Washington mold remediation professionals are standing by to assist you with your mold remediation needs.
 We’ll do a thorough air and surface sample to establish the mold concentration levels in your home and identify the best treatment plan for your specific problem.
 We can treat most homes or businesses in as little as four hours!
 Call us today for a free consultation or visit our website for your free online quote.